karlospn/mytechramblings-site-source-code/content/posts/an-opinionated-list-of-tips-for-building-a-dotnet-8-template.md

 You should absolutely add a ``README.md`` into every .NET template.
 This readme should contains the basic skeleton and sections that the application developer needs to fill out.

 This README should feature a clear set of well-defined sections that the developer can populate with pertinent information.

+Incorporating a ``README.md`` into the template will ensure a consistent format across all your README files, enhancing the overall user experience.
+Having a standardized format is not only convenient but also contributes to a more cohesive documentation structure.

 The next code snippet is an example that could serve as a starting point.